-PARKING LOTS (with the exception of Lots F and M, and parking next to the following buildings: EATM, CDC, AA, HSC, and LMC).
-(Must be in compliance with AB846 CA State Law - 20' Rule.)
+• ALL PARKING LOT AREAS.
+(Must be in compliance with AB846, CA State Law - 20' Rule.)

 Questions regarding this policy shall be directed to the President or his/her designee.

 Appendix XVIII Solicitation

 The solicitation, selling, exposing for sale, offering to sell, or endorsing of any goods, articles, wares, services or merchandise of any nature whatsoever for the purpose of influencing lease, rental, or sale at a college is prohibited except by written permission of the District Chancellor, President of the College or the President's designee.
 This policy applies to all students, staff, and all others.